Kay's Copy

 • How did he come to exist?

-• What is the character of the Creator? (angry?
+• What is the character of the Creator?
+(Angry?
 Loving?
 Like a genie?
 Is he fair?
 Etc.)

 • Can we know our Creator?
 How?